TSB bereavement: phone, email or DocuSign – no branch visit needed

 Things to watch out for

 Joint accounts still need notifying.
-Even though a joint account is not frozen, TSB still needs to be told so that the deceased’s name is removed and the account records are updated.
+Even though a joint account is not frozen, TSB still needs to be told so that the deceased’s name is removed and the records updated.
 This is also important for the estate valuation – the account balance on the date of death may be needed for inheritance tax purposes.

 The Farewill partnership is optional.
 TSB promotes Farewill on their bereavement pages.
 Farewill is a legitimate probate service, but you are not required to use it.
 You can apply for probate yourself through the GOV.UK Probate Registry or use any solicitor of your choice.